VGWebServices/Kill-Password-Generator/README.md

 Just install python from the Microsoft Store or something just like that

-The great part is... that thi program is made by an ITALIAN BOY
+The great part is... that this program is made by an ITALIAN BOY